rudelm/rudelm.github.io/content/post/2019/12/16/configure-mosquitto-mqtt-broker-user-authentication-in-docker-running-on-synology-nas/configure-mosquitto-mqtt-broker-user-authentication-in-docker-running-on-synology-nas.md

 It will ask you twice for the password for the username.
 If you want to setup additional users, you should omit the -c parameter, so that the existing file won't be overwritten.

-The &#8222;allow_anonymous false&#8220; line will disable anonymous authentication to the broker.
+The "allow_anonymous false&#8220; line will disable anonymous authentication to the broker.

 You can now SSH to your Synology and start the docker container using the docker-compose file: